Transformer-based operator learning framework for self-energy in strongly correlated systems: Method

 From an operator-learning perspective, the self-energy operator is approximated using the Transformer ansatz.
-The NN is trained by minimizing the difference \( \| \Sigma^{NN}[U, G_0] - \Sigma[U, G_0] \| \) across a variety of different input pairs \( \{G_0, U\} \).
-Since the exact self-energy \( \Sigma \) for arbitrary \( U, G_0\) is unknown, the objective is to train the NN using data where, for certain \(U, G_0 \), reliable approximations of \( \Sigma[U,G_0] \) are available.
-The NN is then employed to \textit{recover} the self-energy operator in regions where its exact form is difficult to determine \cite{boulle2023mathematical}.
-On the hand, the self-attention architecture computes the nonlinear activation of the weighted inner product between \( G_0 \), where the inner product calculation resembles the analytical expression for the scattering patterns in Feynman diagrams (for instance, comparing the self-attention formula \eqref{eqn:self-att} with the analytical expression of the 2ndB self-energy \eqref{2ndB}).
-Intuitively, one might interpret \( \Sigma \)-Attention as learning a "nonlinear generalization" of Feynman diagrams.
-As the number of attention heads increases and the number of attention layers grows, the model incorporates more "diagrams," with higher-order diagrams being captured.
+The network is trained by minimizing the difference $\|\Sigma^{NN}[U, G_0] - \Sigma[U, G_0]\|$ across a variety of input pairs $\{G_0, U\}$.
+Since the exact self-energy for arbitrary $U, G_0$ is unknown, the training uses data where reliable approximations (from MBPT, SCE, or ED) are available.
+The trained network then recovers the self-energy operator in regimes where exact solutions are difficult to obtain.